cockroachdb/docs/v21.1/multiregion-overview.md

 ## Overview

-<span class="version-tag">New in v21.1:</span> CockroachDB has improved multi-region capabilities that make it easier to run global applications.
+{% include_cached new-in.html version=v21.1 %} CockroachDB has improved multi-region capabilities that make it easier to run global applications.

 To take advantage of these improved capabilities, you will need to understand the following concepts: